jintonic/pico/README.md

-Firmware for Radiation Detection with Raspberry Pi Pico, which can
+Raspberry Pi Pico firmware for radiation detection.
+It provides the following functionalities.

 * digitize waveform data from a radiation detector
 * blink the LED on Pi Pico board when radiation is detected